Time Off From Work

 Paid Sick Days

-The University provides a maximum of 12 paid sick days annually to ensure continuity of income when you are absent because of illness, injury, or disability.
-Sick time cannot be used for any other purpose.
-If you are faced with an extended illness or injury, you may apply for Short Term Disability benefits (see page 23) and, if applicable, Long Term Disability benefits (see page 36).
+The University provides a maximum of 12 paid sick days annually to ensure continuity of income when you are absent because of illness, injury, disability or other reasons that may fall under the NYC, Westchester County or NYS Safe and Sick Leave Laws.
+If you are going to be absent or you are absent more than 5 days, you must contact the Office of Human Resources to determine eligibility for FMLA, Short Term Disability benefits and, if applicable, Long Term Disability benefits.

-All regular full-time and part-time administrators, working a minimum of 20 hours per week, who have satisfactorily completed their six-month Introductory Period, are entitled to paid sick time.
+All regular full-time and part-time administrators, working a minimum of 20 hours per week are entitled to paid sick time.

 Annual Sick Time Allowance and Accumulation